 When one needs to run a debugger to understand the functionality of a basic tool like editconf, something is wrong.
 In my case I wanted to assign a label and make a selection.
 This can not be done in one run of editconf due to clumsy implementation.
 Will fix this soon, but not straight away.

-#2 Updated by Erik Lindahl almost 9 years ago
+#2 Updated by Erik Lindahl about 9 years ago

 Not sure what you refer to by 'assign a label'?

 In general, I would prefer to see the tools move in the opposite direction, so they do fewer things in each run, but make sure each such options really works in every single release, rather than trying to support arbitrary combinations of 20-30 options - the latter is simply too difficult to debug!

 #3 Updated by David van der Spoel about 9 years ago

 I mean editconf -label "D" to set the chain label to "D".
 I guess there is an optimum size, but we can not split all tools into hundreds of things.
 Both for editconf and trjconv we should implement a library of changes which are applied in the order specified on the command line.
 After 4.5 though.